Multirate filter bank and multidimensional directional filter banks: Multirate filter bank

-Multirate Filter Designs
+Multirate filter designs

 Multirate filter design makes use of properties of decimation and interpolation (or expansion) in the design implementation of the filter.

 Decimation or downsampling by a factor of $M$ essentially means keeping every $M^{th}$ sample of a given sequence.

-Decimation, Interpolation, and Modulation
+Decimation, interpolation, and modulation

 Generally speaking, using decimation is very common in multirate filter designs.

 In the second step, after using decimation, interpolation will be used to restore the sampling rate.

 The advantage of using decimators and interpolator is that they can reduce the computations when resulting in a lower sampling rate.

 Decimation by a factor of $M$ can be mathematically defined as: